madeindjs/workflow.ts/README.md

 export default new App().app;
 ```

-As you may notice, we load routes to defines controllers and routes to respect MVC pattern:
+As you can see, we load the routes to define the controllers and the routes to comply with the MVC model.
+Here is the first `NodesController` which will handle actions related to _nodes_ with an action `index:`

 ```typescript
 // lib/controllers/nodes.controller.ts